UN Member States reached consensus on the final draft of the Global Compact for Safe, Orderly and Regular Migration.

 El Salvador also welcomed the compact and its inclusion of: the right to privacy; the protection of migrants’ personal data; access to justice; recognizing the vulnerability of children; addressing challenges faced by migrant workers; and preserving the high interests of the child.
 Mexico announced that it will launch a national implementation strategy in line with the objectives of the compact.
 He noted that the compact’s implementation is in the interests of all, and asked to ensure that hope prevails over fear, and evidence over prejudice.
 Indonesia emphasized the need to place the protection of migrant workers high on the agenda.

 Singapore placed on record that the compact is a non-legally binding cooperative framework, and does not impose obligations on states beyond existing law, but rather sets out policy options that states can draw from.
 He regretted that the final text still contains elements that conflate regular and irregular migrants.
 He stressed that no country can address the global phenomenon of migration alone, and all countries need to manage migration.
 China said countries should implement the compact in line with national conditions and international law.
+Ethiopia highlighted that, while the African Group preferred additional elements, such as a section on climate change induced migration, it had compromised and would accept this draft.

 Reacting to the agreement, stakeholders expressed appreciation for references to working to end the practice of child detention, emphasizing community-based detention, safeguarding the rights of children at all times, and strengthening the collection of data on migration.
 On shortcomings, they highlighted a lack of strong language on non-criminalization of migrants and those who provide support to them, and on freedom of association for migrants.
 They also emphasized the need to recognize labor rights and agreements.
 Julie Bolcer, New York City Mayor’s Office for International Affairs, underscored the role of cities in creating inclusive, safe home for their residents regardless of how they arrived, and said cities are ready to help.